Working to transform the child welfare system.

 Dr. Angelique Day, along with her evaluation team, will lead evaluation efforts designed to assist Amara and DCYF to develop an evidence-based program with proven results that will increase the number, stability, and permanency of children placed in kinship care homes.
 This includes developing evaluation measures to assess the program fidelity, satisfaction of the program, and several outcome areas such as kinship caregiver stress, shared parenting, protective factors, needs assessments (invention only), and placement stability and placement changes.

-This grant is currently in year 2 and is about to begin implementation of the Amara program and data collection.
+This grant is currently in year 3 and is implementing the KinPLUS program and doing data collection.

 The grant from the federal Administration for Children and Families seeks to achieve the following goals: 1) Increase the well-being of children in formal kinship care and their caregivers by forming an innovative, hybrid preparation and support model between DCYF and Amara; 2) Improve parent engagement and parent-caregiver relationships by promoting shared parenting principles that are centered on what is best for each child; and 3) Utilize current partnerships and existing kinship and family support services in King County by developing a centralized network of services that promote kinship caregiving whenever possible.